This Article Is About Unreimbursed Business Expenses And How It Affects Mortgage Process

 - carpenter will pay income taxes on income less unreimbursed business expenses

-- This is a great tool to minimize paying income taxes
+This is a great tool to minimize paying income taxes for self-employed wage earners.

 - Normally backfires when applying for a mortgage loan